Franco-Dutch treaty on Saint Martin border controls: Provisions

 The treaty allows for joint border controls to be carried out at the airports of Saint Martin.
-The treaty specifies that in order for an alien to be admitted to Saint Martin, he needs to have a visa (or a landing permit) for both the Dutch side and the French side.
+The treaty specifies that for admittance to Saint Martin, an alien must have a visa (or a landing permit) for both the Dutch side and the French side.
 This has caused some controversy on the Dutch side, as that part has a more relaxed visa regime.
 The French part is an outermost region of the European Union and thus uses its visa list.

 Originally, this caused nationals from thirteen countries in the Caribbean region to require visa to land on Princess Juliana Airport which they did not require before.
 After negotiations, France agreed to limit the additional visa requirements to four countries in the region: Dominica, Jamaica, Guyana and Suriname.
 There are negotiations to remove Suriname from the list as well.

 Joint border controls will be executed at risk flights at both airports.
 The committee and the working group that have been established by article 13 will draw up a list of flights to be subjected to joint border control.
 Both the committee and the working group are composed of representatives from both sides and meet once a year.

 Implementation is held back by Sint Maarten, whose Prime Minister Sarah Wescot-Williams said that implementation will harm tourist interests.
 The treaty was to be implemented on 1 April 2009, but it was postponed as the working group was still not installed.